 2. You’ve become your own focus group

 You’re the expert; nobody knows your product/service as well as you.
 Time and again, I’ve encountered companies that are so convinced of the benefits of their product/service that they fail to listen to their market.
-Plus, in an ever-changing communications landscape you may not be connecting with your prospects using the channels they prefer.
+Add in an ever-changing communications landscape, and you may not be connecting with your prospects using the channels they prefer.
 Successful companies find a way to involve their customers and their prospects in both their product development and their communications.

 3. Your personal preferences